PranjalNimse/DumpBox/README.md

-# APKP-E13-
+# DumpBox
-Waste management android app that suggests segregation of different type of wastes.
+Waste management android app that suggests segregation of different type of waste items in households.